Danny625/angry-birds-physics-engine/README.md

 ### ⚡ Use Bird Abilities

-The yellow bird has a speed-up ability that can be activated mid-flight.
+The yellow bird has a speed-up ability that can be activated mid-flight by pressing `Space`.

 ## 🎯 Controls